Vishakha N. Desai: Life and career

-Desai is a trustee of the Doris Duke Charitable Foundation, and is a member of the board of directors of Mahindra and Mahindra, the largest multi-national corporation in India, and recently joined the board of directors for Teach For All, a global network of 45 independent, locally led and funded partner organizations whose stated shared mission is to expand educational opportunity around the world by increasing and accelerating the impact of social enterprises that are cultivating the leadership necessary for change.
-She has served as chair of the board of trustees for AFS Intercultural Programs and has been an advisory trustee of the Brookings Institution, as well as the Mayor's Commission for Cultural Affairs in New York City, the international advisory committee for the House of World Cultures, Berlin, and for the Auroville Foundation.
+Desai served as a trustee of the Doris Duke Charitable Foundation, Tallberg Foundation, and serves on the board of KREA University in India.
+She has been a member of the board of directors of Mahindra and Mahindra, one of the largest multi-national corporation in India, and Teach For All, a global network of 45 independent, locally led and funded partner organizations whose stated shared mission is to expand educational opportunity around the world by increasing and accelerating the impact of social enterprises that are cultivating the leadership necessary for change.
+She has served as chair of the board of trustees for AFS Intercultural Programs and trustee of the Brookings Institution as well as the Mayor's Commission for Cultural Affairs in New York City, the international advisory committee for the House of World Cultures, Berlin, and for the Auroville Foundation.
 She served as president of the Association of Art Museum Directors (AAMD) from 1998 to 1999 and on the board from 1995 to 2000.
 She has served on the board of the Andy Warhol Foundation for Visual Arts, College Art Association, ArtTable, and the Massachusetts Foundation for the Humanities.

-The recipient of numerous international and national grants and fellowships, Desai has received four honorary degrees from American Universities.
+The recipient of numerous international and national grants and fellowships, Desai has received five honorary degrees from American Universities and colleges.
 For her work on Asian American issues, she has received awards from the University of Massachusetts, City University of New York, Asian Americans for Equality, and Leadership Education for Asian Pacific Americans (LEAP).
 For her leadership in the arts, she has been honored by ArtTable, a national organization of women leaders in the arts, and has received a Gold Medal from the National Institute of Social Sciences.
 Desai was selected by Crain's New York as one of the “100 most powerful women leaders” in New York, by India Abroad, the leading national weekly for Indian Americans, as one of the “50 most distinguished Indian Americans,” and was honored by Zee T.V.
 (India) as the outstanding International Woman of the Year.

 Desai holds a B.A. in political science from Bombay University and an M.A. and Ph.D. in Asian art history from the University of Michigan.